AYNI-Project/ayni-project/README.md

 # 🤝 AYNI web app
 ### Built with Node.js, React.js, Postgres, Firebase & Material-UI

-🚧--IN PROGRESS--🚧 <br>
+### 🚧 IN PROGRESS 🚧<br>
 We invite you to check our code or download the project.
+We are migrating our database from Heroku to another hosting.<br>
+Thank you for your patience!

 ## How to quickly try it?